AI Act Compliance

 August 2026* Key Deadline

 Full high-risk AI obligations apply.
-Credit scoring models must be fully compliant — Annex IV documentation, validation, human oversight, and monitoring frameworks all required.
+Credit scoring models must be fully compliant — Annex IV documentation, validation, human oversight, and monitoring frameworks all required. * See regulatory note below.

 August 2027 GPAI Rules